hummelm10/steamdeck_startup_animations/README.md

 A collection of steamdeck startup animations, plus a script to randomize your startup on each boot

-You can add/remove webms as long as theyre exactly 1840847 bytes to the `/home/deck/homebrew/startup_animations/deck_startup` directory.
+You can add/remove webms as long as theyre exactly `1840847` bytes to the `/home/deck/homebrew/startup_animations/deck_startup` directory.
-Files not matching the exact size are ignored during the random selection process.
+Files not matching the exact size or not ending with `.webm` are ignored during the random selection process.
-The service uses the find command to randomly select one from that folder.
+The service uses the `find` command to discover the files, which also works recursively, so don't hesitate to organize your videos in more subfolders.

 If you have files smaller than the exact size in the `deck_startup` folder, run the `truncate_videos.sh` utility script to enlarge them accordingly.
 Additionally, it will warn you if there are any webm files larger than the size - those you'll have to reencode and compress more, or truncate yourself and lose the end of the video.